glennhickey/teHmm/README.md

 * **teHmmEval.py** : Predict most likely sequence of states of input data given a model
 * **teHmmView.py**: Print all parameters of a given model.
 Options to generate some figures.
 * **createStartingModel.py** :  Given an input track and a prior confidence value, create transition and probability matrix files (which can be tuned by hand) to pass to teHmmTrain.py
+* **bootstrapModel.py** : Create transition and probability matrix files (like above) from an existing model.
+Facilliates use of multiple rounds of training (say supervised then unsupervised).

 **Track Name Munging**